-It’s the holiday season, and with the new year quickly approaching, Combat Press is taking a look back at the best of MMA in 2015.
-Throughout the remainder of the year, Combat Press will announce its award winners in multiple categories, covering everything from the action in the cage to the biggest stories surrounding the sport.
+It’s a new year, so Combat Press is taking a look back at the best of MMA in 2016.
+Throughout the next few weeks, Combat Press will announce its award winners in multiple categories, covering everything from the action in the cage to the biggest stories surrounding the sport.

 Broadcast Analyst of the Year – Brian Stann